Men Answer Your Questions About Love

 “Women don’t realize most guys are in love long before they are willing to admit it to anyone,” says Drew, 30.

 So, why then does it always seem like women are leading the relationship toward commitment, and men need to be dragged along like a preschooler to a dental appointment?
-Because in the early-on strategic game of dating, we need to see where you’re moving first.
+Because in the early-on strategic game of dating, men need to feel secure in how their girlfriend is feeling first.
 Consider this: less than half of men say they’re typically the first ones to say “I love you” in a relationship, and more women than men initially broach the subject of taking the relationship to the next level.
-That points to the notion that what men really want when it comes to love is your assurance — your permission, really — that it’s okay to let the butterflies out of the cage.
+That points to the notion that what men really want when it comes to love is their girlfriend’s assurance — your permission, really — that it’s okay to let the butterflies out of the cage.

 Question: Guys, do you believe you’ve met your soul mate?